Jahia/docConverter/README.md

 The service is enabled by default for all PDF documents.
 A thumbnail is automatically created for the first page of an uploaded document.

-To have thumbnails for non-PDF files (Microsoft Office, OpenOffice etc.) the document converter service (see Document converter) should be enabled to perform an intermediate conversion of documents to PDF files.
+To have thumbnails for non-PDF files (Microsoft Office, OpenOffice etc.) the document converter service should be enabled to perform an intermediate conversion of documents to PDF files.

-The following entry in the digital-factory-config/jahia/jahia.properties file is responsible for enabling/disabling the document thumbnails service:
+The following entry in the `digital-factory-config/jahia/jahia.properties` file is responsible for enabling/disabling the document thumbnails service:

 ```
 ######################################################################